 Everyone will tell you that firefighters are organizations’ most valuable resources.
 They are responsible for fire protection and much more and must be protected.
 In today’s world, there are more insults to the working firefighter than ever before regarding cancer and cardiac diseases.
 Thermal insult, toxic hazards, and falling structural elements can harm firefighters.
 Other work environments, such as roadways, are also very dangerous.
 Continual steps must be taken to minimize unnecessary risks to firefighters.
 Not all products and policies accomplish the goal of safer firefighters as much as they claim or imply.
 There are more ways to protect firefighters than ever before, but all must be evaluated to make sure they deliver on what is promised.

-RICHARD MARINUCCI is chief of the Northville Township (MI) Fire Department.
+RICHARD MARINUCCI is the executive director of the Fire Department Safety Officers Association (FDSOA).
 He retired as chief of the Farmington Hills (MI) Fire Department in 2008, a position he had held since 1984.
-He is a Fire Apparatus & Emergency Equipment editorial advisory board member, a past president of the International Association of Fire Chiefs (IAFC), and past chairman of the Commission on Chief Fire Officer Designation.
+He is a Fire Apparatus & Emergency Equipment and Fire Engineering editorial advisory board member, a past president of the International Association of Fire Chiefs (IAFC), and past chairman of the Commission on Chief Fire Officer Designation.
 In 1999, he served as acting chief operating officer of the U.S. Fire Administration for seven months.
 He has a master’s degree and three bachelor’s degrees in fire science and administration and has taught extensively.